durdenz/react-three-fiber-ex2/README.md

-# Instructions for Setting up and running React-Three-Fluid-Example
+# Instructions for Setting up and running React-Three-Fluid-Example on Windows
 ## Install Node
 1. Go to https://nodejs.org/en/download and download the installer for Windows x64 architecture
     - Run the installer and accept defaults for all options